manwar/python-guide/introduction-to-python.md

 #### Multithread

-Let's take a simple use case/
+Let's take a simple use case.

     import time